Jose-Monagas/Pewlett-Hackard-Analysis./README.md

 ## **Results**

 - After querying and retrieving the retirement titles table, we noted that there were 133,776 rows affected.
-However, this table contains duplicate entries because some employees have obtained promotions and switched titles over the year.
+However, this table contains duplicate entries because some employees have obtained promotions and switched titles over the years.

  ![titles](screenshots/titles.png)